2019 Community Development Education Symposium

 Are there new models for community development education?

 What changes in the community development field inform education?

 What are innovative methods for teaching and learning community development?

-Through keynote speakers, conversation exchanges, and tours, the symposium will discuss current program designs and educational practices.
-It will also showcase emerging and innovative curricula, educational methods, and student and professional development that advance the impact of Community Development Education.
+Through keynote speakers, conversation exchanges, and tours, the symposium discussed current program designs and educational practices.
+It also showcased emerging and innovative curricula, educational methods, and student and professional development that advance the impact of Community Development Education.